CoderIN01/IndiaNews/README.md

 - Category wise critical data
 - Web View Added for Videos and Aritcles
 - Realtime live data based on Latest News Api from - https://newsapi.org/
-- Dark mode toggle (will be added soon)